 Results of the real-time observation

-In addition, we performed real-time observations of 10 science lessons for the 10 pre-service science teachers who were interviewed at the beginning of stage three of the practicum course (pre-), as well as at the end of that stage (post-; at the end of the academic year).
+We performed real-time observations of ten science lessons by the ten pre-service science teachers who were interviewed at the beginning of stage three of the practicum course (“pre-observations”), as well as at the end of that stage i.e., at the end of the academic year (“post-observations”).

 The main aim of the observations was to validate and triangulate the results that we obtained from the quantitative part of the study and to determine whether the situation in reality was similar to the students’ answers to the questionnaires.

-The average number (mean) of pre-service science teachers-student discourses of the whole ten observed pre-service science teachers' classes was calculated together with the percentages for pre- and post- observations.
-The results for the observations themselves are presented in Table 6.
+The average number (mean) of pre-service science teacher–student discourses during all ten of the observed pre-service science teachers’ classes was calculated together with the percentages for the pre- and post- observations.
+The results of the observations themselves are presented in Table 6.

-We conducted a statistical comparison between pre- and post- observations.
-Table 7 presents a statistical comparison of pre- and post-discourses between pre-service science teachers and their students of Portfolio of Lesson Plans (2018) and in spirit of NGSS (NGSS Lead States, 2013) oriented SIP and non-Portfolio of Lesson Plans (2018) and in spirit of NGSS (NGSS Lead States, 2013) oriented SIP.
-According to Table 7, it could be said that pre-service science teachers had significantly changed their SIP from teacher centered, old fashioned, non-Portfolio of Lesson Plans (2018) oriented and not in spirit of NGSS (NGSS Lead States, 2013) SIP to student-centred, up to date, Portfolio of Lesson Plans (2018) oriented and in spirit of NGSS (NGSS Lead States, 2013) SIP as a result of the interactive practicum course.
-This finding could be concluded from the real time observation that we conducted for the pre-service science teachers at the beginning of the practicum course and at the end of it.
+We conducted a statistical comparison between the pre- and post- observations.
+Table 7 shows this statistical comparison of pre- and post-discourses between pre-service science teachers and their students of Portfolio of Lesson Plans (2018) and in the spirit of NGSS (NGSS Lead States, 2013) oriented SIP and non-Portfolio of Lesson Plans (2018) and in the spirit of NGSS (NGSS Lead States, 2013) oriented SIP.
+The results indicate that pre-service science teachers had significantly changed their SIP from teacher-centered, old-fashioned, non-Portfolio of Lesson Plans (2018) oriented and not in the spirit of NGSS (NGSS Lead States, 2013) SIP to student-centered, up-to-date, Portfolio of Lesson Plans (2018) oriented and in the spirit of NGSS (NGSS Lead States, 2013) SIP by virtue of participating in the interactive practicum course.
+This finding could be concluded from the real time observation that we conducted for the pre-service science teachers at the beginning of the practicum course and again at the end of it.

 Results of the semi-structured interviews

-Semi-structured interviews with a sample of the pre-service science teachers who had filled out the SIP questionnaire and were observed, were done at the end of the practicum course.
-The main aim of the interviews was to obtain explanations for the results that we got either from the quantitative or the qualitative tools, namely to better understand (a) why they use the specific SIP that they used while we conduct the real-time observation in his/her classroom, (b) which component(s) of the practicum course were responsible for the change(s) in pre-service science teachers’ SIP.
-During the interviews, the pre-service science teachers were asked (a) to take an example topic that they teach and to describe briefly how do they instruct that topic within the practicum in the school, (b) what are the main component(s) that influence your SIP and let you adapt and implement your gained SIP, (c) what they think is the purpose of teaching science to their students, (d) what they think is the main role of their students during science lessons, (e) what they think is their main role as a science teacher during science lessons.
+Semi-structured interviews with a sample of the pre-service science teachers who had filled out the SIP questionnaire and had been observed were conducted at the end of the practicum course.
+The main aim of the interviews was to obtain explanations for the results that we obtained either from the quantitative or the qualitative tools.
+We hoped to gain a better understanding of (a) why they chose the specific SIP that they used when we conducted the real-time observation in her/his classroom and (b) which component(s) of the practicum course were responsible for the change(s) in pre-service science teachers’ SIP.

+During the interviews, the pre-service science teachers were asked a number of questions.
+These questions and some representative responses are outlined below.

-Regarding the first point to take an example topic that they teach and to describe briefly how do they instruct that topic within the practicum in the school, the following are some sample responses:
+1) Give an example of a topic that you teach and briefly describe how you teach that topic within the practicum in the school.
+The following are some sample responses:

-When I taught the topic: Types of rocks, I divided my class into 5 working groups, provided each group with two types of rocks, and ask them students to compare between two types of rocks by themselves.
+When I taught the topic “types of rocks”, I divided my class into five working groups, provided each group with two types of rocks, and ask them students to compare between two types of rocks by themselves.